semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

           retention-days: 1
 ```

-### Other

-We currently don't have instructions for other providers, but logs for the action are always saved in `.semgrep_logs/`.
-There will be two files, `semgrep_agent_logs` and `semgrep_agent_output`.
-The former is a more verbose logging of what happened; the second contains the output that the action collected for semgrep.
-If you are running in docker, you can find the logs there.

-## Troubleshooting Semgrep CI
+### Retrieving Semgrep CI logs

+When you run `semgrep ci --config p/ci` logs are saved in `~/.semgrep/last.log`.

 ### Reproducing the run locally

 It is possible to reproduce some parts of Semgrep CI locally to aid in debugging through the following steps:

-- First go to the [API token page](https://semgrep.dev/orgs/-/settings/tokens) and create a new API token
+1. Go to the [API token page](https://semgrep.dev/orgs/-/settings/tokens) and create a new API token.
-- Run `semgrep login` on your machine and paste your API key when prompted
+2. Run the following command, and then paste in your API key when prompted:
+    ```
+    semgrep login
+    ```
+3. Run the following code: <pre class="language-bash"><code>SEMGREP_REPO_NAME=<span className="placeholder">your-organization</span>/<span className="placeholder">repository-name</span> semgrep ci</code></pre>
-- Run `SEMGREP_REPO_NAME=<your-org-here>/<repo-name-here> semgrep --config policy` (For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep --config policy` would be used for the GitHub repository `returntocorp/semgrep`).
-This will fetch the rules configured on all Semgrep App policies for this repository and run a local Semgrep scan using those rules.
+For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep ci` would be used for the GitHub repository `returntocorp/semgrep`.
+As a result, Semgrep fetches the rules configured on all Semgrep App policies for this repository and run a local Semgrep scan using those rules.

 ## Troubleshooting Semgrep CLI

 ### Semgrep exited with code -11 (or -9)